YSocialTwin/YSocialTwin.github.io/_pages/about.markdown

 # Who are we?

 We are a team of multidisciplinary researchers that share a common interest in the study of social networks and human behavior.

-YSocial is the result of a joint effort of [ISTI-CNR](), [University of Pisa](), [University of Trento]() and [Université Lyon 1]().

-Here's the team:

 <table>
 <tr>